Cantab Capital Partners

 Cantab Capital Partners is a hedge fund based in Cambridge, England, co-founded by Dr. Ewan Kirk and Erich Schlaikjer.
 Cantab operates quantitative funds using computer models to drive investment decisions.
 As of Feb 2015 Cantab had $4.5 billion in assets under management, after launching with $30 million in 2006.
 The firm takes its name from Cantabrigia, the medieval Latin name for Cambridge.
 It is regulated in the UK by the Financial Conduct Authority.
 Cantab Capital Partners was acquired by GAM in 2016 and is since part of GAM Systematic.
+The acquisition was advised by Minix Unternehmensberatung GmbH.

 Funds

 Cantab's stated investment philosophy is that algorithmic trading can help to overcome cognitive biases inherent in human-based trading decisions, by exploiting persistent statistical relationships between markets.
 Taking a multi-asset, multi-model approach, the majority of Cantab's traded instruments are liquid futures and forwards, across currencies, fixed income, equity indices and commodities.

 Cantab manages two investment funds: the CCP Quantitative Programme (launched 2007, with $30m) and the CCP Core Macro Programme (launched 2013).
 Both are computer-based algorithmic trading systems, also known as automated trading, black-box trading, algo trading or systematic trading.

 In January 2013, Goldman Sachs became a minor investor in Cantab.
 Kirk is a former Goldman partner; Schlaikjer is a former Managing Director and European Chief Technology Officer of Goldman's Quantitative Strategies Group.
 Cantab is reported to have been granted access to Goldman's technology infrastructure.